tjohnston-softdev/worklink-database/data-dict.md

 ## CheckClearance

 This table stores a hard-coded list of checks and clearances that a support worker might be required to hold in order to work with clients.
 This includes things such as [Blue Cards](https://www.qld.gov.au/law/laws-regulated-industries-and-accountability/queensland-laws-and-regulations/regulated-industries-and-licensing/blue-card-services), First Aid certifications, and police checks.
 If a support worker has a particular check or clearance, they can add it to their profile.
-These checks and clearances can be added to a support worker's profile and searched for as criteria.
+These checks and clearances can be displayed on a support worker's profile and searched for as criteria.

 *COLUMNS*